nielsboecker/HoloRepository-Core/README.md

 ## Code organisation
-Most of the components are kept in the [HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) mono-repository.
+Most of the components are kept here in the [HoloRepository-Core](https://github.com/nbckr/HoloRepository-Core) mono-repository.
 The sub-directories correspond to sub-components as described above.
 The only exception are the components that are developed in Unity/C#, they are separately kept in the [HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) repository.

 ## Development